internetarchive/dweb-archive/docs/archive_architecture.md

 # Internet Archive / IPFS architecture
 This document covers the data architecture of the the Internet Archive Dweb project, as it relates to IPFS.
+Last updated

 # Use cases we are interested in
 * Exploring the Archive on an unmodified browser in a manner as close as possible to the existing archive.org/details/prelinger